 - If food has been handled by someone with poor hand hygiene

 More often than not, food poisoning can be avoided, if food safety procedures are adhered to.
+Learn more in the online allergies course here.

 How do I respond to a food poisoning accusation?